Ryan Lloyd: Port Vale

 He was tipped for a breakthrough season ahead of the 2015–16 campaign by youth team coach Mick Ede.
 He joined National League club Chester on a one-month loan beginning on 24 November.
 He found it difficult to adapt to the pace and physicality of the division, but impressed enough for Chester manager Steve Burr to extend his loan spell into until the end of the season.
 Lloyd returned for a second loan spell at Chester in August 2016.
 He scored his first goal in senior football on 27 August, in a 4–0 victory over Sutton United at the Deva Stadium.
 Just two days later he scored again in a 3–1 defeat to Woking at Kingfield Stadium.
-His performance in a 2–0 victory over Aldershot Town on 17 December was good enough to win him a place in the Non-League Team of the Week.
+His performance in a 2–0 victory over Aldershot Town on 17 December was good enough to win him a place in the non-League Team of the Week.
 Chester manager Jon McCarthy intended to keep Lloyd beyond the expiry of his loan spell in January 2017, but admitted that other clubs had also expressed an interest in the player.
-Divisional rivals Southport had a bid of £10,000 accepted by Port Vale chairman Norman Smurthwaite, but Lloyd rejected the move, and was allowed to rejoin Chester on loan for the remainder of the 2016–17 campaign.
+Divisional rivals Southport had a bid of £10,000 accepted by Port Vale chairman Norman Smurthwaite.
+However, Lloyd rejected the move and was allowed to rejoin Chester on loan for the remainder of the 2016–17 campaign.
 He was released by new Port Vale manager Michael Brown in May 2017.
 Lloyd said it was "frustrating being overlooked" and that "I feel like they always looked at me like I was still a young kid, I never got given an opportunity in the first team".

 Macclesfield Town

 Lloyd signed a two-year contract with National League club Macclesfield Town in June 2017.
 On 25 November, he scored from within his own half in a 1–1 draw at Maidenhead United.
 He scored four goals in 29 appearances in 2017–18 as John Askey's "Silkmen" won promotion back to the English Football League as champions of the National League.
-However he featured just 14 times in the 2018–19 season and was not retained by manager Sol Campbell.
+However, he featured just 14 times in the 2018–19 season and was not retained by manager Sol Campbell.
 He was a linked with a return to former club Port Vale, now managed by John Askey, who said "He has a feeling for the club, he lives locally, he has a good attitude and good ability.
 He'd be somebody I would be interested in."
 Lloyd went on to become one of six players – the others being Shamir Mullings, Elliott Durrell, Rhys Taylor, Jamie Grimes and Keith Lowe – to issue the club with a winding-up petition over unpaid wages.

 Return to Port Vale

 On 26 June 2019, following weeks of speculation, Lloyd rejoined Port Vale on a one-year deal.
 His signing was criticised by Vale some fans as the club showing a lack of ambition.
-He was released by Port Vale at the end of the 2019–20 season after making six league and six cup appearances.
+Port Vale released him at the end of the 2019–20 season after making six league and six cup appearances.